-What are Field Schools?During a Field School, a group of Mount Royal University faculty and students travel together for two to six weeks as they complete an academically robust, experiential course.
+What are Field Schools?During a Field School, a group of Mount Royal University faculty and students travel together for two to six weeks as they complete an academically robust, experiential learning course.
 Students complete course work integrated with their destinations and receive credit for one or two Mount Royal University courses.

-What makes Field School unique?
+What makes Field Schools unique?
 Field Schools are more than just tourism.
 Field Schools are academically focused, immersive, experiential learning opportunities that create a powerful, enriching learning experience.
 Many Field Schools are cross disciplinary.
 This can help you to grow in your discipline as you apply your particular lens to the field school setting and collaborate with students from other disciplines.

 Field Schools are an opportunity for growth.
 A Field School can be a transformative experience as you jump outside of your comfort zone.
 It is an excellent opportunity for personal and academic growth.

 Field Schools build connections.
 Connections made with locals during your Field School globalize your network.
 This has lead to work and further projects for students in the past.